 The Greek National Archaeological Museum has been proclaimed to be among the ten best museums in the world according to pinticles.com .
 It came eighth in the world list "with an extensive collection of artworks from the various archaeological areas of Greece, covering the whole wide range from prehistoric to late historic periods of history."

-The Greek National Archaeological Museum is housed in a stately building constructed in the late 19th century, designed by L. Lange and remodelled by Ernst Ziller.
+The Greek National Archaeological Museum is housed in a stately building constructed in the late 19th century, designed by L. Lange and remodeled by Ernst Ziller.
 The Ionian style propylaea are adorned with clay statues, the copies of ancient works, while on either side is an oblong arcade.
 There is a café at the atrium and another one in the beautiful garden in front of the Museum, where Athenians like to hang out, especially in the summer.

-The young nude male is shown standing in a frontal pose, supported by the entire sole of his left leg; the right leg, bent at the knee, is set obliquely towards the right and withdrawn, with the two inner toes resting on the ground.
+The "Antikythera Youth" The young nude male is shown standing in a frontal pose, supported by the entire sole of his left leg; the right leg, bent at the knee, is set obliquely towards the right and withdrawn, with the two inner toes resting on the ground.
 The figure raises and extends diagonally the right arm while the left arm is lowered, relaxed, and close to the body.
-His head is inclined strongly to the right, without focusing his gaze on the object he once held in his right hand.
+The head is inclined strongly to the right, without focusing his gaze on the object he once held in his right hand.
 The short hair has wavy, overlapping curls, which are rendered with particular detail and plasticity.

 The "Antikythera Youth" has been variously interpreted as Apollo, a "Learned" Hermes holding a caduceus and declaiming, Heracles with club or lion-skin, a victorious athlete holding as prize a lekythion, a sphere, a wreathe, a phiale, or an apple.
 The figure has even been considered the funerary statue of a young man.